$4,216.00 - $6,576.00 Monthly

 Technical Skills

-Individualized Plan for Employment (IPE)
+Develop and implement Individualized Plan for Employment (IPE)

-Diagnostic testing and vocational rehabilitation assessment tools
+Use vocational rehabilitation assessment tools

 Soft Skills